cdktf/cdktf-provider-vault/docs/alicloudAuthBackendRole.java.md

 Name of the role.
 Must correspond with the name of the role reflected in the arn.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.4.0/docs/resources/alicloud_auth_backend_role#role AlicloudAuthBackendRole#role}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.5.0/docs/resources/alicloud_auth_backend_role#role AlicloudAuthBackendRole#role}

+---

+##### `aliasMetadata`<sup>Optional</sup> <a name="aliasMetadata" id="@cdktf/provider-vault.alicloudAuthBackendRole.AlicloudAuthBackendRole.Initializer.parameter.aliasMetadata"></a>

+- *Type:* java.util.Map<java.lang.String, java.lang.String>

+The metadata to be tied to generated entity alias.

+This should be a list or map containing the metadata in key value pairs.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.5.0/docs/resources/alicloud_auth_backend_role#alias_metadata AlicloudAuthBackendRole#alias_metadata}

 ---